miquel-corral/cleaning_data/CodeBook.md

 - 'activity_labels.txt': Links the class labels with their activity name.

-- train and set folders containing files and folders for train and test datasets originated for two different gropus of subjects in the experiment.
+- 'train' and 'test' folders contain files and folders for train and test datasets originated for two different gropus of subjects in the experiment.
 Their descriptions are equivalent:

 - 'train/X_train.txt': Training set.